spack/spack/lib/spack/docs/getting_started.rst

                 openmpi@1.10.1: /opt/local
             buildable: False

-In general, Spack is easier to use and more reliable if it builds all its own dependencies.
+In general, Spack is easier to use and more reliable if it builds all of its own dependencies.
 However, there are two packages for which one commonly needs to use system versions: